cosmos72/gomacro/gls/README.md

 Beta.

-Lightly tested on 386, amd64, arm, arm64 with Go 1.10.1.
+Lightly tested on 386, amd64, arm, arm64, mips, ppc64le with Go 1.10.1.
-Other architectures (mips, mipsle, mips64, ppc64, s390x) supported in theory but not tested.
+Other architectures (mips64, mips64le, mipsle, ppc64, s390x) supported in theory but not tested.

 ### How it works ###